contiv/vpp/vagrant/README.md

 1) Without StealTheNIC
 2) With StealTheNIC
 3) Quit
---> 2
+--> 1
 You chose deployment with StealTheNIC

-Creating a production environment, with STN and 1 worker node(s)
+Creating a production environment, without STN and 1 worker node(s)
 ```

 To destroy and clean-up the cluster run vagrant-cleanup script, located